ARMmbed/mbed-littlefs/DESIGN.md

 That is, the littlefs doesn't actually store information about which blocks are free on the storage.
-The littlefs already stores which files _are_ in use, so to find a free block, the littlefs just takes all of the blocks that exist and subtract the blocks that are in use.
+The littlefs already stores which files _are_ in use, so to find a free block, the littlefs just takes all of the blocks that exist and subtracts the blocks that are in use.

 Of course, it's not quite that simple.
 Most filesystems that adopt this "drop it on the floor" strategy either rely on some properties inherent to the